Bird bath in the garden: how to encourage birds and observe exciting moments

 Bird bath in winter – frost-free and safe?

-What methods help against ice?
+Which methods help against ice?

-Choice of material at sub-zero
+Choice of material for temperatures below zero

 How do you attract birds to the bird bath?

-Natural structure and tranquillity
+Natural structure and peace

 - Flat stones or steps in the water signal safety and make landing easier.